 | Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Boston Metro, May 2026. |

-Rent by Property Type in Greater Boston
+Rent by Property Type in Boston Metro

 | Property Type in Boston Metro | Median Rent | Avg.
 Days on Market | MoM Change |